How important is e-commerce SEO for your business, and where should you start?

 Even a much more refined search for “Bose Soundlink Color II Bluetooth speaker” brings up an astonishing 3,790,000 results:

-As we said, if more than 50% of online purchases start with a search engine, it pretty much means SEO for e-commerce is a must.
+As we said, if roughly two-thirds of shoppers start their product search on a search engine, it pretty much means SEO for e-commerce is a must.

 In other words, implement these SEO strategies and see five times the traffic and five times the revenue!